-Building Height Front setback Rear Setback Side Setback <4m 6m 0.0m where the site is directly adjoined by other business development/industrial allotments. <8m 10m >8m 15m adjoins a residential popen space.
+Building Height Front setback Rear Setback Side Setback <4m 6m 0.0m where the site is directly adjoined by other business development/industrial allotments. <8m 10m >8m 15m adjoins a residential open space.
 This set landscaped to screer In addition effects of overshadowing, block the development.
 Corner lots Corner sites to adopt principle street setback.
 Secondary street setback is 6.0m irrespective of height.

 - C2.
-Variations to the above setbacks maybe considered where justified by a detailed site analysis which illustrates the circumstances warranting variation.
-These may include architectural articulation, active uses, transparent elevations, showrooms, irregular lot size, contextual or topographic constraints.
+Variations to the above setbacks maybe considered where justified by a detailed site analysis which illustrates the circumstances warranting variation which may include irregular lot size, contextual or topographic constraint requires a variation of setback requirements.
 For example a zero front setback may be considered where part of an integrated development scheme and justified through a site analysis. - C3.
-Outdoor amenity areas and small ancillary uses such as cafes or canteens including shade structures and seating areas for employees and visitors are permitted within the front setback. - C4.
+Outdoor amenity areas and small ancillary uses such as cafes or canteens including shade structures and seating areas for employees and visitors are permitted within the front setback with no setback. - C4.
 Where the site is a corner lot, the primary (front) and secondary (side) setbacks are to be nominated as part of the site plan/site analysis. - C5.
 With the exception of vehicular access, crossovers and access driveways, all front setbacks must be landscaped in accordance with Section 4.12. - C6.
 Car parking areas located in front setback areas are to be setback behind a minimum three metre landscape buffer to the frontage.